hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The figure of the dance, and figure bar,
 >
-> You must explain, and know like ev'ning star;
+> You must explain, and know like evening star;
 >
 > And likewise know what figures to select,
 >